-In the exhibit at the Western Folklife Center, among many other examples of the Buckaroo tradition, there had been a display of leather tooling, the designs that leather craftsman use as decorations on belts and saddles and other leather goods.
-I’d taken a quick look, but just as had been the case with the silver smithing and the other crafts on display, I’d quickly passed on to the next thing.
+In the exhibit at the Western Folk Life Center, among many other examples of the Buckaroo tradition, there had been a display of leather tooling, the designs that leather craftsman use as decorations on belts and saddles and other leather goods.
+I’d taken a quick look just as I had with silver-smithing and other crafts on display, and I’d quickly passed on to the next thing.
 All of it stood too far outside my own experience, somehow.
 But as we stood there talking with Eddie Brooks in that little workshop, I noticed a rectangle of leather perhaps three by seven inches sitting on a workbench.
 An elaborate design had been worked into it.

 “What’s this?”
 I asked, picking it up.